-- Fixed APR: Fixed APR rate is locked in when you sign up for your credit card, and the rate remains fixed until you cancel your credit card.
-Some financial institutions and banks might penalize you for falling behind on your bill payments by temporarily increasing your APR rate.
-Fixed purchase APR rates are not very common, however.
+- Fixed APR: Fixed APR isn’t very common.
+This type of APR is locked in when you sign up for your credit card and remains fixed until you cancel your account.
+Some financial institutions and banks might penalize you for falling behind on payments by temporarily increasing your rate.

-- Variable APR: Variable APR is the most standard APR rate available.
-Variable APR increases or decreases based on a pre-set benchmark rate, usually the current prime rate plus a set percentage (for example, the prime rate plus 4%).
-The prime rate fluctuates constantly, so your variable purchase APR will do so, too, be it in your favor or not.
+- Variable APR: The most standard APR rate available, Variable APR increases or decreases based on a pre-set benchmark rate, usually the current prime rate plus a set percentage (for example, the prime rate plus 4%).
+The prime rate fluctuates constantly, so your variable purchase APR will, too.

-- Promotional or Introductory APR: Introductory APR is a heavily discounted intro APR rate usually offered for a limited introductory period solely as a promotion to attract new customers.
-New bank customers or existing customers who take up a promotional offer will benefit from a drastically reduced APR period on balance transfers or purchases for a limited time.
+- Introductory APR: Introductory APR is a heavily discounted promotional rate usually offered for a limited period to attract new customers.
 Once the promotional or introductory offer has expired, customers’ APR will usually increase to a regular variable rate depending on their credit rating.

-- Balance Transfer APR: The APR rate on balance transfers might be a lower interest rate than the rate you’re due to pay on an existing card.
-Moving your debt from a card account with a high APR rate to a different card account with a lower APR rate could be a smart way to avoid increasing your debt by paying a higher interest rate.
-Some banks and credit unions apply a balance transfer fee, so read your credit card’s terms and conditions before transferring from one credit card account to another.
+- Balance transfer APR: Moving your debt from a card account with a high APR rate to a different card account with a lower interest rate could be a smart way to lower your debt.
+Some banks and credit unions apply a balance transfer fee, so read your credit card’s terms and conditions before transferring from one credit card account to a balance transfer credit card.

-- Cash Advance APR: The APR rate applied to cash advances or withdrawals from ATMs or bank branches is usually extremely high.
-It is in your best interest to forgo dipping into any cash advances through your credit card as much as possible to avoid paying the hefty APR rates that come with it.
+- Cash advance APR: The APR rate applied to cash advances or withdrawals from ATMs or bank branches is usually extremely high.
+It’s in your best interest to forgo dipping into any cash advances through your credit card as much as possible to avoid paying the hefty APR rates that come with it.

 - Penalty APR: Some banks and credit unions have set balance repayment timeframes.
 Should you fall behind on payments or forget to make the transfer on time, you will likely be made to pay a penalty APR.
 The rate may vary depending on how late the payment is and the terms and conditions set by your card provider.